The Incredible Hulk (1978 TV series): Other media

 The series led to a syndicated newspaper strip that ran from 1978 to 1982.
 It used the same background and origin story as the series but narrated stories outside of it.

 Power Records (Peter Pan records) created an LP in 1978 entitled The Incredible Hulk: Hear Four Exciting All New Action Adventure Stories! – Black Chasm, Monster From The Deep, The Assassin & Blind Alley.
 In the stories he is referred to as "David Banner" and is also a name-changing drifter seeking a cure.

 In 1979, Ideal Toy Company released a board game called The Incredible Hulk – Smash–Up Action Game.
 Players must to try to create a lab in order to find a cure for "Dr. David Banner".

 In 1979, a Hulk "video novel" in paperback form was released, with pictures and dialog from the pilot.

 The Marvel Cinematic Universe has homaged the show twice.
 The first time, during the opening credits of the film The Incredible Hulk (2008), Bruce Banner's (Edward Norton) experiment which serves as his origin story as the Hulk is shown as the same as in the television series.
 The show's opening sequence is homaged in the Disney+ series She-Hulk: Attorney at Law (2022) during the episode "Whose Show Is This?".
 It is recreated to focus on Jennifer Walters / She-Hulk (Tatiana Maslany), with Banner (Mark Ruffalo) also appearing, dressed as David.
 Stan Lee created She-Hulk to ensure CBS did not create a female Hulk first and acquire the rights to the concept.

+Lou Ferrigno appears as an unlockable character in LEGO Marvel's Avengers, with his special ability being to spray-paint himself green and transform into the Hulk.